American Indian Model Schools: 2012 FCMAT audit published

 In early June 2012, the FCMAT audit was published.
 Evidence of fraud was listed, with recommendations to forward the audit to the local District Attorney.
 Michael Stember resigned from the charter school system board between April and June.
 Jean Martinez was elected as President of the AIPCS Model School governing board.
 As reported by SF Gate, "The allegations against American Indian charter schools officials include $3.7 million in payments to businesses owned by founder Ben Chavis and his wife, including money for rent, storage fees, construction projects and the administration of summer school programs."

-On September 27, 2012 the Oakland School Board voted to issue a "Notice of violation to American Indian Public Charter School."
+On September 27, 2012, the Oakland School Board voted to issue a "Notice of violation to American Indian Public Charter School."
 School Board President Jody London, David Kakashiba, Jumoke Hodge and Gary Yee voted to issue the notice.
 Chris Dobbins and Alice Spearman voted against it, and Noel Gallo was absent.
 After issuing the notice of violation, Board Members Yee and Hodge urged concerned parents to recognize that OUSD was not closing the school but "curing it."
 American Indian Public Charter School's Board sued the Oakland School Board and OUSD for what they said was an effort at a hostile takeover of the school.
-Gail Greely in the OUSD Charter office provided concerned parents with an outline of a school closure process.
+Gail Greely, in the OUSD Charter office, provided concerned parents with an outline of a school closure process.

 Charter revocation

 On January 23, 2013, the OUSD Board voted to issue a "Notice of Intent to Revoke" to the AIMS charter system and scheduled a public hearing for February 27, 2013.
 On March 20, 2013, the OUSD board voted 4–3 to revoke the AIMS charter effective June 30, 2013.
 Supporters vowed to appeal to the county and state boards of education.

-During the next months, the Alameda County Board of Education and California Board of Education were expected to review the issues and decide whether to overturn OUSD trustees' decision to revoke the AIMS charter.
+During the next months, the Alameda County Board of Education and California Board of Education were expected to review the issues and decide whether to overturn the OUSD trustees' decision to revoke the AIMS charter.

 On July 15, 2013, Alameda County Superior Court Judge Evelio Grillo granted the Model Schools system a preliminary injunction, allowing all three campuses to continue to operate.
-Since that time, in consideration of student scores and a change in management of the board and charter system, the AIMS charter was renewed for five years.
+In consideration of student scores and a change in management of the board and charter system, the AIMS charter was renewed for five years.
+On January 25, 2017, the OUSD Governing Board renewed the charter for another five years, from June 1, 2017, to June 30, 2022.
+However, due to changes in California State law, AIPCS II's charter term was automatically extended to June 30, 2025, without requiring any action by the OUSD board.